Although some can be reached by small plane in as little as 15 min. from Puerto

 Vallarta airport, to get to them by road can take half a day.
 The main reason

 for this is that most are high in the Sierras, up to 6,000 feet.
 The second

 reason is that few of the roads are even 2nd class and some bus routes do not

 even run during the rainy season.
-In most cases, to reach these places by bus
+In some cases, to reach these places by bus

-you will have to stay overnight, since the arriving bus will arrive after the
+you will have to stay overnight, since the return bus will leave very soon after you arrive.

 Most were established in the 16th Century by the Spanish, in many cases because